jgui2/chem-env-isomorphism-fast/README.md

 Minor improvements were also introduced in Step2 to reduced temporary memory usage.

-The overall Step2 logic remains unchanged, but now benefits from a redesigned comparison pipeline.
+The overall Step2 logic remains unchanged, but is now faster and more efficient with a redesigned comparison pipeline.

 ---